 This article is about the set of tools and helpful ideas for focusing on what’s good for your well-being.
 I’ll talk about some assertiveness tactics and, finally, ideas that might help to ground yourself.

 Dis the season to feel worse, too.

 Christmas is a huge trigger for a lot of people.
-Not everyone wants to or is able to engage in anything Christmasy, or finds comfort in being together.
+Not everyone wants to or is able to engage in anything Christmasy or finds comfort in being together.
 For some people, this time of year is a real-life horror story.

-Precisely because ‘dis the time to be with people’ – we gather around the table, we meet the family, a lot of memories come back.
-Sometimes it’s because of our own struggles, sometimes it’s due to the specific circumstances – this way or another – we may not have all the strength we need to survive unharmed.
+Precisely because ‘dis the time to be with people’ – we gather around the table, we meet the family, and a lot of memories come back.
+Sometimes it’s because of our struggles, sometimes it’s due to the specific circumstances – this way or another – we may not have all the strength we need to survive unharmed.

 As it happens – some people seem to live to tell you when it’s time to have a child, to get married, to “try and not be gay” or “do something with your life” in general.

 Speaking of social media – we all see the perfect pictures of perfect families.
-Not everyone can allow themselves to want something different, or to agree that this year it’s gonna be something else.
-Not everyone has the capacity to think – it may not be so behind the camera.
+Not everyone can allow themselves to want something different, or to agree that it’s going to be something else.
+Not everyone can think that what they see on IG might be different from what happens behind the camera.

 Some of us don’t practice a healthy relationship with ourselves.
 Some are new to setting boundaries, some lack basic assertiveness skills.

 No matter what the case might be.
 With or without the family, in the crowd of people or by yourself, here’s a little list that may help you be better to yourself.
 A short guide for those of you who might want to take care of your mental health during this special season.

 *by the way, I encourage you to use it anytime, not only during Holiday Season.